FlexBlockGrabber/flex-block-grabber/index.md

+## Amazon Flex Block Grabber

+Are other people taking all the blocks in your area?
+Are you struggling to find the time to accept blocks?
+Meet **Flex Block Grabber**.

+Everything is done automaticallly for you.
+The constant refreshing, hoping you see the block as it comes in before it's too late.
+All automated now.
+The headaches are gone.
+The peace of mind is all yours.

+Simply purchase your license, and follow the very simple to setup application, and you'll be up and running in 10 minutes or less.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/FlexBlockGrabber/flex-block-grabber/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.